JosieOnGit/Luniks/Stories/Misc/Questionnaire Template.md

 ### What type of character in a franchise or piece of media do you tend to get attached to?
 ### Side-sleeping or back-sleeping and why?
 ### What would an ideal space for you look like?
 Can be a room or an environment.

+---
+### Where was your OC born, and where did they grow up?
+### How does your OC remember their childhood?
+Is this an accurate reflection of what their childhood was actually like?
+### If your OC could revisit their childhood, what would they want to change about it, if anything at all?
+### Describe three of the most important photographs your OC owns.
+### What is your OC's gender identity and sexual orientation?
+Is this also what they identify as in canon, or are they not (fully) aware?
+### How comfortable is your OC in their skin?
+Do they like who they are?
+What would they want to change about themself?
+### What is your OC's occupation?
+### What does your OC's family look like?
+### Describe a mundane day in your OC's life.
+### Does your OC have any physical scars?
+What is the story behind them?
+### What does your OC carry around in their pockets?
+What about their bag?
+### What is the worst thing that has happened to your OC?
+How has it affected their behaviour, their health, and their life in general?
+### What is something your OC does (to others) that they would not like if others did to them?
+Are they aware that they do this?
+### Does your OC hold grudges?
+How good are they at letting things go?
+Do they believe in second chances?
+### What is your OC's fatal flaw?
+### Is there anyone your OC has lost contact with?
+What happened?
+### What are some of your OC's coping mechanisms during stressful or overwhelming periods in their life?
+### What are your OC's bad habits?
+### How does your OC handle preparing for and initiating a difficult conversation?
+How does the conversation itself go?
+### How quick is your OC to shift blame?
+Do they own up to their mistakes, or are they prone to start pointing fingers at others?
+### How does your OC handle criticism?
+### How good is your OC at apologizing, if they do this at all?
+### What is your OC like when they're angry?
+### What is your OC like when they're upset?
+### What is your OC's deepest desire?
+Would they ever ask for this?
+### How quickly does your OC reach their breaking point?
+What are they like when this point has been reached?
+### What are some assumptions others make about your OC?
+Are any of them true?
+### What does your OC think others are saying about them behind their back?
+Is any of this true?
+### What are three traits your OC has that can both have positive as well as negative qualities?
+### How paranoid is your OC?
+How does this affect their daily life?
+### Are there any places or people your OC is avoiding?
+### How does your OC handle rejection?
+### How does your OC handle jealousy?
+### What would be some of the signs your OC is starting to push people away?
+### If your OC had to kill someone, how would they do it?
+If killing is a near-daily occurrence to them, what is their preferred method?
+### Does your OC believe they deserve it when bad things happen to them?
+### What is the most common feeling or emotion in your OC's life?
+### What is the most recurring theme in your OC's nightmares?
+### What is your OC's pain tolerance like?
+What is the worst pain they have ever felt?
+### What is your OC afraid of?
+### Has your OC ever hurt someone, either physically or verbally?
+### How easily influenced by others is your OC?
+### What are common things your OC worries about?
+### Do others consider your OC to be scary or intimidating?
+### Does your OC keep their promises?
+Have they ever broken one before?
+### Does your OC carry any guilt with them?
+### If your OC had to pick a new identity and skip town, what would they come up with?
+Where would they go?
+### What would your OC do if they knew that this was their last day alive?
+### Does your OC fear death?
+### How does your OC die, eventually?